 - A list that describes the submitted work samples.
 These descriptions should include the titles and completion dates of each work sample.
 If appropriate for the art form, please also include the medium and the approximate dimensions of each work.
-Neither your name nor any publication or exhibition information about the works should be included in the list.
+DO NOT include your name or any publication or exhibition information about the samples.

 Review Criteria—Folk Arts

 Applicants in the Folk Arts Fellowship category are also reviewed through a "blind" process, but the panel receives the applicants' personal narrative statement.
 This allows them to gain an understanding of the applicant's connection to their artistic tradition.